Biden’s ‘posturing’ on Russian oil risks wider conflict: Analysts

 The 4.3 million bpd of US crude imports to the West from Russia in January 2022 will not be quickly replaced by other sources, Rystad Energy, a Norway-based research firm, said in a note following Biden’s remarks.

-“Given Russia’s key role in global energy supply, the global economy could soon be faced with one of the largest energy supply shocks ever,” analysts at Goldman Sachs warned in a note Tuesday morning.
+“Given Russia’s key role in global energy supply, the global economy could soon be faced with one of the largest energy supply shocks ever,” analysts at Goldman Sachs warned on Tuesday.

+On Tuesday, Goldman revised its Brent crude price forecast to $135 a barrel in 2022 up from $98.
 It was not long ago that analysts wondered whether oil would top $100 a barrel.
-On Tuesday, Goldman Sachs revised its Brent crude price forecast to $135 a barrel in 2022 up from $98.

 The US does have the capacity to boost its shale oil supply, but Reed Blakemore, deputy director at the Atlantic Council Global Energy Center, told Al Jazeera it’s more complicated than just turning on the faucet and letting the shale flow.